BigNoid/script.skinshortcuts/README.txt

 405 Button	Launch management dialog for submenu / additional menus

-2. Alternative method to set a shortcut *TO DO*
+2. Alternative method to set a shortcut

 Rather than using list 111 to let the user select a shortcut, you can include button 401.
 When clicked it will show the user, via the standard Select dialog, first a list of the available categories of shortcuts, then the shortcuts within that category.